ducky4life/Ducktube/README.md

 make sure you have [docker](https://www.docker.com) installed.

+[building from source](https://github.com/ducky4life/Ducktube#building-the-images-from-source-recommended) is recommended since it is how i mainly test the packages and you get the most up to date dependencies.

+amd64 packages are not tested since i only have an arm64 rasp pi with docker.

 ### Using pre-built images

-building from source is recommended since it is how i mainly test the packages. amd64 packages are not tested since i only have an arm64 rasp pi with docker.

 1. get the correct package for your archetecture